mohamedsamara/webpack-foundation-starter/README.md

 ## Description

-This project provides a template starter for Zurb Foundation framework with webpack
+This project provides a template starter for Zurb Foundation framework with webpack.
+Pug template engine is used to generate html templates and Sass is implemented to import and include Foundation Sass files

 ## Install